''Is it illegal to not display a food hygiene rating sticker?''

 Don’t know the rules: Especially new owners or franchises

-No sticker: It never arrived in the post, or it was damaged
+No sticker: It never arrived in the post, or it was damaged.
+This could be a genuine reason – but shame could be the underlying excuse.

 ''My business is located in England, should I display my hygiene rating sticker even though it's not yet a legal requirement?''